natehiatt/movie_project/README.md

 Finally, the Movie Database (TMDB) consists of about 27k records.
 Its most important metric is the popularity rating, which is calculated as a "lifetime" score.
 It takes into account viewer votes and views, watchlisting, and total number of votes.
 The breakdown for what is included can be found here: [TMDB Popularity Score](https://developer.themoviedb.org/docs/popularity-and-trending).

-Across the board, we were able to connect our datasets using movie title.
+Every dataset contained information on movie title, so we were able to connect our datasets using title.

-source and properties of the data, why it's useful size of dataset which features are included limitations of data

 ## Data Preparation
 3 independent variables